 And what if your organization incurs fines for violating the European Union’s General Data Protection Regulation (GDPR), the NYDFS Cybersecurity Regulation, the California Consumer Privacy Act (CCPA) or some other cybersecurity or privacy regulation?
 How much, if anything, will your insurance company pay?

-A caveat: If your enterprise gets hit by malicious actors because your security wasn’t strong enough, your insurance policy probably won’t pay for you to strengthen your systems to avoid another attack.
+A caveat: If your enterprise gets hit by malicious actors because your security wasn’t adequately robust, your insurance policy probably won’t pay for you to strengthen your systems to avoid another attack.
 But that doesn’t mean you shouldn’t take this precaution.

-Insurance companies are used to dealing with risks and threats, such as natural disasters, overseas riots and loan defaults.
-However, they may not understand how phishing, social engineering and malware work — and the dangers they pose to your enterprise.
+Insurance companies are accustomed to responding to natural disasters, overseas riots, loan defaults and other risks and threats.
+However, they may not fully comprehend the threats posed by phishing, social engineering and malware and the dangers they pose to your enterprise.

 Do insurance providers grasp the privacy and security requirements that HIPAA imposes on the healthcare industry, as well as the privacy and security concerns caused by a regulatory push for sharing patient data?
 Do they understand the importance of the FFIEC’s (Federal Financial Institutions Examination Council) or Bank of England’s guidance on operational and digital resilience in financial services?

 Your cybersecurity liability policy should be flexible enough to adapt to malicious actors’ tactics.
-It should also allow your organization to adapt and change as your business and technology needs grow without having to augment your policy.
+It should also let your organization adapt and change as your business and technology needs grow without having to augment your policy.

-At the same time, your team should actively review your cyber policy at each renewal time.
-If you don’t feel equipped to determine whether your policy is sufficient, get help — either from an in-house team, outside legal counsel, or an experienced and qualified consultant.
+At the same time, your team should actively review your cyber policy every time it’s up for renewal.
+If you don’t feel equipped to determine whether your policy is sufficient, get help — either from an in-house team, outside legal counsel or an experienced and qualified consultant.

 The responsibility for protecting the organization’s systems, network and assets sits at the very top: The CEO owns the risk.
-The role of the CISO, CIO and CRO is to make the CEO understand how much risk he or she would carry by not having adequate cyber insurance.
+The role of the CISO, CIO and CRO is to make the CEO understand how much risk he or she would carry by failing to secure adequate cyber insurance.
 The board should also discuss and be comfortable with the cyber risk appetite as part of its oversight role of management’s activities.